scaleway/terraform-provider-scaleway/website/docs/r/compute_instance_ip.html.markdown

 - `id` - The ID of the IP.
 - `address` - The IP address.
 - `reverse` - The reverse DNS for this IP.
-- `server_id` - The ID of the server this resource is attached to.
+- `server_id` - The ID of the server you want to attach this IP to.
-- `project_id` - The ID of the project you want to attach this resource to.
+- `zone` - The [zone](https://developers.scaleway.com/en/quickstart/#zone-definition) in which the IP is reserved.
-- `zone` - The [zone](https://developers.scaleway.com/en/quickstart/#zone-definition) your resource is attached to.
+- `project_id` - The ID of the project the IP is associated with.

 ## Import